What are the benefits of CBD oil?

 What is CBD oil used for?

-A systematic review looking at the use of CBD for epilepsy concluded that there is insufficient evidence to conclusively support the efficacy and long-term safety of using it to treat epilepsy.
-It does, however, suggest, albeit in very low numbers, that small daily doses were safe in a small group of adults for a short period of time.
+A systematic review looking at the use of CBD for epilepsy concluded that there is insufficient evidence to support the efficacy and long-term safety of using it to treat epilepsy.

-Early evidence looking into the use of CBD in the treatment of anxiety and depression has found some exciting results – although on very small samples.
-The first study assessed anxiety links with public speaking; it found a very specific dose of CBD (300mg) showed anti-anxiety effects.
-The second study was a stand-alone case report of one child with post-traumatic stress disorder (PTSD).
+One study assessed anxiety links with public speaking; it found a very specific dose of CBD (300mg) showed anti-anxiety effects.
+A second study was a standalone case report of one child with post-traumatic stress disorder (PTSD).
 It found CBD oil helped the child safely reduce her anxiety and improve sleep.

-CBD may also have the potential to help reduce acne; however, it is important to note that this research is still in its infancy.
+CBD may also have the potential to help reduce acne; this may be because of its anti-inflammatory properties.
+However, it is important to note that this research is still in its infancy and more studies are needed.

 Can I buy CBD oil safely?

 Most large health food stores will stock 'pure' CBD oil.
-However, as it is classed as a 'food supplement' rather than a 'medicinal product', it isn't regulated in the UK.
-For this reason, the NHS highlights there is no guarantee that these products will be of good quality or provide any health benefits.
+However, as it is classed as a 'food supplement' rather than a 'medicinal product', it isn't regulated in the UK, and in most cases lacks the appropriate clinical studies to support many of its claims.
+This lack of regulation also means you cannot know for sure that the product you buy contains the 'active' ingredients at the amounts listed on the label.
+Furthermore, the product may contain contaminants such as pesticides, heavy metals and other elements.
+For this reason, the NHS highlights there is no guarantee that these products will be of good quality or provide the intended health benefits.

 All health content on bbcgoodfood.com is provided for general information only, and should not be treated as a substitute for the medical advice of your own doctor or any other health care professional.
 If you have any concerns about your general health, you should contact your local health care provider.
 See our website terms and conditions for more information.